dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-3-windows-build-agent-for-vsts.md

 ![](/images/New-Windows-Build-Agent-04.png)

-- We can now return to our build definition and select this agent pool
+- We can now return to our build definition and select this agent pool.

 ![](/images/New-Windows-Build-Agent-05.png)

-- But it fails
+- But it fails.

       ## Error 1
       No agent found in pool Azure-Hosted-Agents which satisfies the specified demands: